kjvmccreary/boiler/TestResults.md

 <p> cannot contain a nested <div>.
 See this log for the ancestor stack trace.

-stderr | src/components/__tests__/roles/PermissionSelector.test.tsx > PermissionSelector > should be disabled when disabled prop is true
-MUI: You are providing a disabled `button` child to the Tooltip component.
-A disabled element does not fire events.
-Tooltip needs to listen to the child element's events to display the title.

-Add a simple wrapper element, such as a `span`.
-MUI: You are providing a disabled `button` child to the Tooltip component.
-A disabled element does not fire events.
-Tooltip needs to listen to the child element's events to display the title.

-Add a simple wrapper element, such as a `span`.

 stderr | src/components/__tests__/roles/PermissionSelector.test.tsx > PermissionSelector > should handle API error gracefully
 Failed to load permissions: Error: API Error
     at C:\Users\mccre\dev\boiler\src\frontend\react-app\src\components\__tests__\roles\PermissionSelector.test.tsx:126:74